 Ebola, measles, flu, blood clots and more seem to lurk everywhere.
 Read the news and you begin to imagine a thousand ways to get sick when sealed in a flying aluminum tube with 300 of your new best friends.
 Really, though, there is no need for fear and hysteria.
-Here are nine tips from HI Travel Tales to help you stay healthy when flying and help you arrive for your holiday or business as rested as possible (be sure to read our related story “Tips for staying healthy while traveling”):
+Here are nine tips from HI Travel Tales to help you stay healthy when flying and help you arrive for your holiday or business as rested as possible (be sure to read our related story “8 simple ways to stay healthy during travel”):

 - Stay hydrated!
 A lack of humidity in a pressurized cabin will dry out your mucous membranes making it harder for your system to ward off germs and also making you feel more fatigued.
 Buy a bottle of water before you board or, do like the HI Travel Tales team does, pack an empty, collapsible water bottle.
 Once through security, fill it at a drinking fountain before boarding.